Sonoran Desert Conservation Plan

 The SDCP is a multi-faceted planning process with ongoing implementation.
 Major components include:

 - Developing a Multi-Species Habitat Conservation Plan to be submitted with an application for an Incidental Take Permit to the U.S. Fish and Wildlife Service.
-A Final Administrative Draft was submitted by Pima County in December 2010.
+A Final Draft was submitted by Pima County in December 2012.
+We expect the Fish and Wildlife Service to complete their review in 2016.

-- Adopting the Conservation Lands System guidelines and policies into Pima County’s Comprehensive Land Use Plan in 2001 and applying these guidelines in appropriate cases.
+- Adopting the Conservation Lands System guidelines and policies into Pima County’s Comprehensive Land Use Plan in 2001 and applying these guidelines in appropriate cases on an on-going basis.

 - Developing a robust open space preserve system with funding from open space bonds and other sources.
-As of 2011, Pima County has purchased over 31,000 acres of fee title lands and 170,000 acres of leased State Trust Lands.
+With $174 million in bond funds approved in the 2004 bond election, Pima County purchased over 31,000 acres of fee title lands and 170,000 acres of leased State Trust Lands.
 These lands will in part serve as mitigation for anticipated impacts under the County’s pending Multi-Species Habitat Conservation Plan.

-- Working with local jurisdictions such as the City of Tucson, Town of Marana, Town of Oro Valley, and Town of Sahuarita on regional habitat conservation planning.
+- Working with local jurisdictions such as the City of Tucson, Town of Marana, Town of Oro Valley, and Town of Sahuarita on regional habitat conservation planning and the development of their conservation policies and ordinances.
+We also continually monitor how these policies and ordinances are applied to specific development projects.

-The SDCP planning process has won both Pima County and the Coalition over a dozen local, regional and national awards, including awards for Best Plan & Multi-Agency Coordination, Distinguished Leadership, GIS Approach to Reserve Design, Public Education, and Priority Species Habitat Distribution Modeling.
+The SDCP planning process has won both Pima County and the Coalition over a dozen local, regional and national awards, including awards for Best Plan & Multi-Agency Coordination (2001 Arizona Planning Association), Distinguished Leadership (2001 Arizona Planning Association), GIS Approach to Reserve Design (2001 ESRI User Conference, Best Instructional Presentation), Public Education (2002 Arizona Planning Association), and Priority Species Habitat Distribution Modeling (2001 Southwest Arc/Info Users Group, Map Poster Contest).
 The SDCP has also received national media attention from Time Magazine, National Audubon Magazine, and is featured in Nature-Friendly Communities, a book by Chris Duersken and Cara Snyder, and Safe Passages: Wildlife, Highways, and Habitat Connectivity, edited by Jon Beckmann et al.